 This is a super cute comedy series centering around transfer student Mikki who tries to solve the mystery of Nekota's appearance and at the same time gets tangled up with the affairs of her other school mates as well.
 The story consists of two parts.
 The elementary school arc acts as an introduction to the cast and explores the concept of friendship in different ways.
 The second part starts when

 it's time to move on to the middle school and the relationship between Mikki and Nekota is given more focus.
 Most of all this is a school comedy and a story about friendship, and a good one at that, but there's also underlying romance elements, extremely cute puppy love and even deeper bonds of the soul mates found.

 The characters are a delightful bunch.
 Mikki is an entertaining main character with all her antics and straightforward and cheerful nature.
 Her obliviousness about everything can induce a bit of eye-rolling but she usually delivers the best comedy.
 This is also a coming-of-age story and through Mikki we can see the growing pains of a child slowly becoming a teenager.
 To balance her all-over-the-place nature we have the calm and mature Nekota who gets sucked into her tornado all the time whether he wanted it or not.
-Add some more kids into the soup and we have a tight and diverse cast of characters.
+Spun in some more kids and we have a tight and diverse cast of characters.
 Nothing new here, but they are all lovable and we get to see surprisingly much character development considering the length of the story.